 Montessori infant programs create a calm, orderly environment that supports natural development:

-San Antonio availability: Edquisitive Montessori accepts infants starting at 10 weeks at all four campuses.
+San Antonio availability: Edquisitive Montessori accepts infants starting at 10 weeks at all campuses in San Antonio and Boerne.

 The toddler years are when Montessori really shines.
 This is the period of “I do it myself!”—and Montessori environments are designed to support that drive: